bearjcc/taverns/README.md

 ## 🚀 Deployment

-The game automatically deploys to GitHub Pages via GitHub Actions when code is pushed to the main branch.
+The game automatically deploys to GitHub Pages via GitHub Actions when code is pushed to the empty-branch.

 ### Manual Deployment
 ```bash